 7. Audit Defense Included at No Extra Charge

 TaxHub’s Audit Defense product, which provides guidance and representation throughout IRS audits, is provided to all TaxHub customers at no extra charge.
-Many competing tax prep services charge for such services – TurboTax and TaxAct both charge a bit less than $40 for comparable products, for instance.
+Many competing tax prep services charge for such services – TurboTax and TaxAct both charge up to $50 for comparable products, for instance.

 1. Not a Good Value for Simple Tax Situations

 2. Staff Is Super Lean

 TaxHub is a young company that’s very much still in startup mode.
 Its website has just four staff bios, and it’s unclear whether they’re all full-time employees.
 Amazingly, when I scheduled my free consultation for the 2015 tax year, I was automatically assigned to speak with the founder himself – something that would never happen at H&R Block or TurboTax.
 Little seems to have changed in subsequent years, though TaxHub has built some buzz in the interim.